Last Updated on December 13, 2020 by Michael Brockbank

 Have a Unique Take on Your Niche

-Google loves unique content.
+Google loves when you write unique content.
 It also loves a unique take on any particular niche.
 In other words, you don’t want to copy and paste other people’s articles to make it look like you’re building a website.

 The Google algorithm is fairly quick to identify sites that come off as cookie-cutter content.